MattEdwards94/AdaptivePIV/README.md

 ## pre-requisites
 It is assumed that you have python set up on your machine already.
 If that is not the case, then look [here](https://www.python.org/about/gettingstarted/) to get started.
-Before installing cross_corr_interview, you will require a Python 3.7 environment with numpy installed.
+Before installing AdaptivePIV, you will require a Python 3.7 environment with numpy installed.
 During installation a number of other packages will be installed - see below.

 I would strongly recommend to use a virtual environment for this: